zktuong/dandelion/README.md

 # which gcc-9
 # /Users/kt16/homebrew/bin/gcc-9
 # then run
-env CC=/Users/kt16/homebrew/bin/gcc-9 pip install rpy2
+env CC=/Users/kt16/homebrew/bin/gcc-9 pip install rpy2 # not using conda because I personally don't want to use r that comes with the conda installation.
+This will ensure I'm using the base R.

 # and then lastly install this
 pip install git+https://github.com/zktuong/dandelion.git